ROSEBURTON/ROSEBURTON/README.md

 -->
 🔭 I’m currently working on ... my voice-controlled Study AI.

-🌱 I’m currently learning ... data science and how to improve my Study AI.
+🌱 I’m currently learning ... data science and how to code for AR/VR headsets.

-👯 I’m looking to collaborate on ... developing iOS apps.
+👯 I’m looking to collaborate on ... developing an iOS app for VisionOS.

 🤔 I’m looking for help with ... natural language processing (NLP).

-💬 Ask me about ... creating a chatbot.
+💬 Ask me about ... creating an iOS app.

 📫 How to reach me: ... email: cosmonautEBE@gmail.com